 1. Header Background Color

 This is used when sending out branded emails.
 The Header Background Color covers a portion of the header image when sending an email.
 It allows the top portion of the page to match the webpage and be highlighted with the logo.
-If you're using a white background, you should leave this setting blank.
+You should leave this setting blank if you're using a white background.
 It uses a color picker.

 2. Header Background Image